top of page

 Tatiana Nikolova-Houston, Ph.D

 Tatiana was born in Bulgaria in 1961.
 She studied Landscape Architecture and designed parks and spaces for recreation and meditation.
-In 1990, she came to America, married, and received Master’s degrees in Religious Studies and in Library and Information Science, studying and preserving South Slavic (Bulgarian) medieval manuscripts.
+In 1990, she came to America, married, and received a Master’s degree in Religious Studies and in Library and Information Science, studying and preserving South Slavic (Bulgarian) medieval manuscripts.
 Her doctoral dissertation revealed the 'secret history' of the Balkans during Ottoman rule (1393-1878) by studying manuscript marginal notes.

 "In 2008, I started to re-create and re-interpret Byzantine and South Slavic iconography and manuscript illuminations, teaching Western audiences about the simple and meaningful illuminations created by Slavic scribes.
 I use the materials that they would have used: gold and metallic inks and acrylic paints, embellished by Swarovski crystals.
 The illuminations reflect the joy of spirituality, emphasizing the themes of the Light within and without and the Tree of Life as major inspirations.
 Her catalog currently includes more than 500 titles.